USPTO Cost Differences Between a Large and Small Entity

 What is a Large Entity?

 Large entity status is attributed to an applicant with 500 or more employees.
-The employee count would include any affiliates under the control of the applicant (see 13 CFR 121.103 on how to determine affiliation).
-The employees of an affiliate or affiliated company may need to be counted if such an entity falls within the principles of affiliation under Section 121.103 (e.g., when one controls the other or has the power to control the other).
+The employee count would include any affiliates (see 13 CFR 121.103 on how to determine affiliation).
+The employees of an affiliate or affiliated company may need to be counted if such a company falls within the principles of affiliation under Section 121.103 (e.g., when one controls the other or has the power to control the other).

 What is a Small Entity?